 In sales of spare parts for special equipment, about 50% of orders go to wholesale b2b.
 It involves processing a large number of goods.
 There can be tens and hundreds of positions in one order.
 In this case, the reaction speed to a request is critical, since all buyers seek to find an offer available as soon as possible.

-Automating the processes of both checking current supplier balances and current supplier prices and prompt invoicing was an extremely important task.
+Automating the processes of both checking current supplier balances and current supplier prices and prompt invoicing was a critical task.

-In order to solve this problem, the following modules were implemented:
+To solve the problem, the following modules were implemented:

 - System for analyzing warehouse balances and supplier costs.